There Goes the Neighborhood Exhibition Proposal

 Description of Exhibition

-The focal pieces of “There Goes the Neighborhood” are 8 works of sculpture– 7 on pedestals and one freestanding–which contrast artificial turf with painstakingly hand crafted weeds and other "undesirable" elements.
+The focal pieces of “There Goes the Neighborhood” are 10 works of sculpture– 8 on pedestals and two freestanding–which contrast artificial turf with painstakingly hand crafted weeds and other "undesirable" elements.
 These pieces are complimented by framed rectangles of artificial turf hung salon-style on the gallery walls, creating a 360° environment.

 If feasible, a large rectangle of artificial turf will be temporarily secured to the floor in the center of the gallery, to give visitors a tactile experience.
-Again dependent on feasibility, this area will be mostly enclosed with white picket fencing, and visitors will be invited to color and cut out leaves to contribute to filling the space with “leaf litter,” creating a joyful interactive environment.
+Again dependent on feasibility, this area will be mostly enclosed with white picket fencing, and visitors will be invited to color leaves that have been cut from recycled paper to contribute to filling the space with “leaf litter,” creating a joyful interactive environment.
+The leaves will be lasercut, a process which results in a faint smell of woodfire, adding a nostalgic olfactory component.

 Equipment/Materials Requirements